-As a financial holding company, the Corporation is subject to regulatory capital rules, including Basel 3, issued by the U.S. banking regulators.
+As a financial holding company, the Corporation is subject to regulatory capital rules, including Basel 3, issued by U.S. banking regulators.
 Basel 3 is a regulatory capital framework composed of three parts, or pillars.
 Pillar 1 addresses capital adequacy and provides minimum capital requirements.
 Pillar 2 requires supervisory review of capital adequacy assessments and strategies.
 Pillar 3 promotes market discipline through prescribed regulatory public disclosures on capital structure, capital adequacy and RWA.

-The Corporation and its primary banking subsidiaries, Bank of America, National Association (BANA) and Bank of America California, National Association (BACANA), are Advanced approaches institutions under Basel 3, Basel 3 requires the Corporation and its banking subsidiaries to meet minimum regulatory capital ratios and buffers in order to avoid certain restrictions, including restrictions on capital distributions.
-The Corporation is subject to a capital conservation buffer of 2.5 percent under the Advanced approaches only, a stress capital buffer (SCB) of 3.4 under the Standardized approach only, a countercyclical capital buffer (if any) and a global systemically important bank (G-SIB) surcharge.
+The Corporation and its primary banking subsidiaries, Bank of America, National Association (BANA) and Bank of America California, National Association (BACANA), are Advanced approaches institutions under Basel 3.
+Basel 3 requires the Corporation and its banking subsidiaries to meet minimum regulatory capital ratios and buffers in order to avoid certain restrictions, including restrictions on capital distributions.
+The Corporation was subject to a capital conservation buffer of 2.5% under the Advanced approaches only, a stress capital buffer (SCB) under the Standardized approach only, plus any applicable countercyclical capital buffer and a global systemically important bank (G-SIB) surcharge.
 The buffers and surcharge must be comprised solely of Common equity tier 1 (CET1) capital.
-In addition, banking entities are required to meet adequately capitalized requirements under the Prompt Corrective Action (PCA) framework.
+In addition, banking entities are required to meet requirements under the Prompt Corrective Action (PCA) framework.
 The PCA framework establishes categories of capitalization including well capitalized, based on the Basel 3 regulatory capital ratio requirements.
 U.S. banking regulators are required to take certain mandatory actions depending on the category of capitalization, with no mandatory actions required for well capitalized banking organizations.

 Basel 3 provides two methods of calculating RWA, the Standardized approach and the Advanced approaches.
 As an Advanced approaches institution, the Corporation is required to report regulatory risk-based capital ratios and RWA under both the Standardized and Advanced approaches.
-The approach that yields the lower ratio is used to assess capital adequacy including under the PCA framework.
-As of June 30, 2023, the CET1, Tier 1 capital and Total capital ratios for the Corporation were lower under the Standardized approach.
-The Corporation's minimum CET1 capital ratio requirements are 10.4 percent under the Standardized approach and 9.5 percent under the Advanced approaches.
+The lower of the capital ratios under the Standardized or Advanced approaches compared to their respective regulatory capital ratio requirements is used to assess capital adequacy, including under the PCA framework.
+At June 30, 2024, the CET 1, Tier 1 capital and Total capital ratios for the Corporation were lower under the Standardized approach and were the binding ratios.
+The Corporation's CET1 capital ratio of 11.9 percent under the Standardized approach exceeded its minimum CET1 capital ratio requirement of 10%.

 The Corporation is required to calculate its G-SIB surcharge on an annual basis under two methods and is subject to the higher of the resulting two surcharges.
 Method 1 is consistent with the approach prescribed by the Basel Committee's assessment methodology and is calculated using specified indicators of systemic importance.
 Method 2 modifies the Method 1 approach by, among other factors, including a measure of the Corporation's reliance on short-term wholesale funding.

-The Corporation's G-SIB surcharge, which is higher under Method 2, is expected to increase 50 bps on January 1, 2024, which would increase our minimum CET1 capital ratio requirement.
+Effective January 1, 2024 the Corporation's G-SIB surcharge, which is higher under Method 2, increased 50bps, resulting in an increase in our minimum CET1 capital ratio requirement under the Advanced and Standardized approaches to 10.0 percent from 9.5 percent.

-The corporation is also required to maintain a minimum supplementary leverage ratio (SLR) of 3.0 percent plus a leverage buffer of 2.0 percent in order to avoid certain restrictions on capital distributions and discretionary bonus payments.
-Our insured depository institution subsidiaries are required to maintain a minimum 6.0 percent SLR to be considered well capitalized under the PCA framework.
+The Corporation is also required to maintain a minimum supplementary leverage ratio (SLR) of 3.0 percent plus a leverage buffer of 2.0 percent in order to avoid certain restrictions on capital distributions and discretionary bonus payments to executive officers.
+At June 30, 2024, our insured depository institution subsidiaries exceeded their requirement to maintain a minimum 6.0 percent SLR to be considered well capitalized under the PCA framework.